How much does it cost to start a business in Australia?

 Online businesses sell products or services to customers through digital platforms.

 If you're starting an online business, specific costs like website hosting and e-commerce tools are key.
-Read more in our guide to starting an online business.
+Read more in the guide to starting an online business.

 Although this typically means they have lower overheads than physical retail stores, they need to invest in a quality website, a secure online-payments platform and a digital marketing strategy to compensate for the lack of foot traffic.
 They may also need to lease a physical warehouse to store inventory.